Ry-88/holbertonschool-shell/permissions/README.md

-su - username this command switch user
+su  username this command switch user whoami this command to print current user